 Medical plastics are among the most exciting and fastest growing areas of the specialty plastics market.
-AZoM's Editor-in-Chief, Cameron Chai (CC) recently sat down with Erik Berndt (EB), Medical Industry Manager for Zwick/Roell, to discuss material testing trends in the medical plastics industry.
+In this interview, AZoM speaks with Erik Berndt (EB), Medical Industry Manager for Zwick/Roell, to discuss material testing trends in the medical plastics industry.

 Zwick has developed an expanded traceability function in its testXpert ® II measurement and control software platform.
 Available for the entire suite of Zwick testing systems, testXpert II allows the operator to generate a complete set of electronic records, including the test parameters and test results, as well as data on which operator performed the test and when the tests were conducted.